nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Deleting a student from the current students list.

    1. Test case: `delete s/STUDENT_NUMBER`<br>
       Expected: STUDENT_NUMBER is a valid Student Number that exists in the Class Manager.
 The student with STUDENT_NUMBER is deleted from the list.
-Details of the deleted student shown in the status message.
+Details of the deleted student shown in the result display box.

 2. Deleting a student that is not in the current students list.

    1. Test case: `delete s/vnqvq1924`<br>
       Expected: No student is deleted.
-Student Number error details shown in the status message.
+Student Number error details shown in the result display box.

 3. Deleting a student with an invalid student number.

    1. Other incorrect delete commands to try: `delete`, `delete s/x`, `...` (where x is an invalid student number)<br>
       Expected: No student is deleted.
-Command format error details shown in the status message.
+Command format error details shown in the result display box.
    2. Test case: `delete`<br>
       Expected: No student is deleted.
-Command format error details shown in the status message.
+Command format error details shown in the result display box.

 ### Loading data files
 ###### Setup
 - Move the JAR file to a fresh directory.
 - Run and close the app before starting this test.
-(This is to ensure a fresh `classmanager.json` and `preference.json`)<br>
+(This is to ensure a fresh `classmanager.json` and `preferences.json`)<br>
 - Copy the sample data file `classmanager.json`.
 And paste 2 copies of it in the same directory as the `classmanager.json`.
 Rename the copies to `t1.json` and `t2.json`.
 - Do not delete the data file `classmanager.json` as it will be used as the starting default file.